zaqifathis/BIMserver-doc/JSON-API.md

 # Connecting from a web application/web site

 For this purpose we have created a small JavaScript library, this library is being served by all BIMservers on [address]/js/bimserverapi.js.
 Your code should download it, and then instantiate the API like this:
 ```
   var bimServerApi = new BimServerApi("http://examplebimserver:port");
 ```

-Have a look at the [http://code.google.com/p/bimserver/wiki/JavaScriptApi JavaScriptApi] or [https://github.com/opensourceBIM/BIMserver/wiki/JavaScriptClient] page for more details on the JavaScript API.
+Have a look at the [JavaScriptApi](http://code.google.com/p/bimserver/wiki/JavaScriptApi) or [JavaScriptClient](https://github.com/opensourceBIM/BIMserver/wiki/JavaScriptClient) page for more details on the JavaScript API.

 # Connecting from non-javascript applications

-For every call you should send an HTTP POST request to http://[address]:[port]/[optional context]/json.
+For every call you should send an HTTP POST request to ``http://[address]:[port]/[optional context]/json``.
 The body of this request should be an UTF-8 encoded JSON message.
 The structure of this message is the following:
 ```
 {
   token: "ABCDEF1234567890",